Meta-Impressionism

 1878:

-Note: this year there also was an art-exhibition at the Exposition Universelle apart from the yearly Salon.
+Note: 1878 there also was an art-exhibition at the Exposition Universelle apart from the yearly Salon.

 Gérôme (Néo-Classicist) was appointed Commandeur in the Légion d’Honneur.